hl2guide/DNS-Sinkhole-Lists-A2/README.md

  - combined international (all other countries) - *Social Media Allowed*

 This **readme** created using https://stackedit.io

-## News 📰

-### (as of 28-01-2020 AEST)

-Shard 4 testing has completed and I've decided to archive this repo as is.
-No more commits will occur in this repo.

-I'm personally investigating creating a more efficient method using regular expressions and a far smaller list (<500KB).

-This repo is in flux, suitable for testers only and should not be considered stable.

 ## How it Works ❓